Robert Rubin

 Robert Edward Rubin (born August 29, 1938) is an American retired banking executive, lawyer, and former government official.
 He served as the 70th United States Secretary of the Treasury during the Clinton administration.
 Before his government service, he spent 26 years at Goldman Sachs, eventually serving as a member of the board and co-chairman from 1990 to 1992.

 Rubin is credited as a force behind Clinton-era economic prosperity, including the 1993 Deficit Reduction Act and Balanced Budget Act of 1997.
-However, critics of Rubin have since argued that the bank-friendly policies he supported contributed to the financial crisis of 2007–2008.
+However, critics of Rubin have since argued that the bank-friendly policies he supported contributed to the 2008 financial crisis.

-As of 2022, Rubin is active in several organizations, including as a co-founder of The Hamilton Project, as co-chair emeritus of the Council on Foreign Relations, and as a senior counselor at Centerview Partners.
+As of 2025, Rubin is active in several organizations, including as a co-founder of The Hamilton Project, as co-chair emeritus of the Council on Foreign Relations, and as a senior counselor at Centerview Partners.

-Early life and education
+Early life

 Rubin was born on August 29, 1938, in New York City to Jewish parents Sylvia (née Seiderman) and Alexander Rubin.
-He moved to Miami Beach, Florida, at an early age and graduated from Miami Beach High School.
-In 1960, Rubin graduated with an A.B. summa cum laude in economics from Harvard College.
-He then attended Harvard Law School for three days before leaving to see the world.
+He moved to Miami Beach, Florida, at an early age and graduated from Miami Beach Senior High School.
+In 1960, Rubin graduated with a Bachelor of Arts, summa cum laude, in economics from Harvard College.
+He then attended Harvard Law School for three days before leaving to travel the world.
 He later attended the London School of Economics and received an LL.B. from Yale Law School in 1964.